-Larval stages of dog and cat hookworms (Ancylostoma spp.).
+Larval stages of dog and cat hookworms (usually Ancylostoma spp.).

 Skin contact with contaminated soil or sand.

 Most cases are reported in travelers to the Caribbean, Africa, Asia, and South America.
-Beaches are a common source of infection.
+Beaches where domestic animals may roam are a common source of infection.
+Infection occurs in short- as well as long-term travelers.

 Creeping eruption usually appears 1–5 days after skin penetration, but the incubation period may be ≥1 month.
 Typically, a serpiginous, erythematous track appears in the skin and is associated with intense itchiness and mild swelling.
 Usual locations are the foot and buttocks, although any skin surface coming in contact with contaminated soil can be affected.